carbonblack/cb-event-forwarder/OUTPUT.md

 ## Output Format Normalization

-The Cb Response Event Forwarder supports two output formats: JSON and LEEF.
+The EDR Event Forwarder supports two output formats: JSON and LEEF.
 No matter whether JSON or LEEF format is selected, some basic normalization is performed on the messages received on the bus.
 Here are some highlights: